News - March 30, 2021

-GHI’s StrongerMemory program was created by Liebreich after observing his mother’s challenges with mild cognitive impairment.
-Inspired by the SAIDO Learning® program, he developed and implemented StrongerMemory for those with mild cognitive impairment or early stage dementia.
+The StrongerMemory program from Goodwin House was created by Liebreich after observing his mother’s challenges with mild cognitive impairment.
+Inspired by a program that was being used in Japan, he developed and implemented StrongerMemory for those with mild cognitive impairment or early stage dementia.
 This program consists of simple activities practiced daily to engage the working memory and trigger brain activity in the prefrontal cortex by having participants spend just 20 to 30 minutes a day engaged in simple reading, writing and math activities, which research indicates might help stabilize or improve cognitive functions.

 “After implementing these three daily brain health activities, my mother, my family and I saw significant changes for the better,” said Liebreich.
 “Sharing her story and watching the program unfold to help older adults at Goodwin House and Goodwin House at Home combat the impact of dementia has been rewarding.
 I look forward to helping many more older adults in our region and around the country thanks to our Village to Village Network partnership.”